markerv/NTNU_ROV_COM/README.md

 The solution uses the JANUS protocol as a universal language allowing for integration of modems from differing manufacturers.
 The original implementation was done with Evologics 18-34 USBL modems.

+The folder "sup_com" includes an implementation of ROS 2 for underwater testing of the library.

 ## Requirements
 The solution requires some libraries to function propperly: